-Dear Prime Minister,
+Dear Chancellor,

-Your leadership is needed on a matter concerning coal-fired power plants in your country, a matter with ramifications for life on our planet, including all species.
-Prospects for today's children, and especially the world's poor, hinge upon our success in stabilizing climate.
+Your leadership is needed on a matter concerning coal-fired power plants, with ramifications for all people and all species on our planet.
+Decisions made in the near-term will have effects, some irreversible, upon the world that today's young people will inherit.